eIDAS 2European UnionIdentity

 • Fall back automatically to document recognition, certified liveness, and biometric matching when no wallet is present or a presentation is declined.

-• Run sanctions and PEP screening on the resulting verified identity, regardless of which path produced it.
+• Run sanctions and PEP screening on the resulting verified identity, whichever path produced it.

-The routing decision — wallet versus document, what to request, when to escalate — is handled by Joinble's identity agents rather than hard-coded into your application.
-As wallet adoption climbs across fintech and other regulated verticals, the same integration shifts more traffic to the wallet path without a rebuild on your side.
+Joinble's identity agents handle the routing decision — wallet versus document, what to request, when to escalate — rather than hard-coding it into your application.
+As wallet adoption rises across fintech and other regulated verticals, the same integration moves more traffic onto the wallet path without a rebuild on your side.

 How to prepare before the deadline

-• Map which of your onboarding steps a high-assurance PID presentation would replace, and which (screening, ongoing monitoring) it never will.
+• Map which onboarding steps a high-assurance PID presentation would replace, and which (screening, ongoing monitoring) it never will.

 • Decide the minimum attribute set you genuinely need, then register as a relying party for that set — nothing more.